QiYao-Wang/AutoPatent/README.md

 ## Contact
 <!-- email -->

-If you have any questions, feel free to contact us at `wangqiyao@mail.dlut.edu.cn` or `sw.ni@siat.ac.cn`.
+If you have any questions, feel free to contact us at `wangqiyao25@mails.ucas.ac.cn` or `sw.ni@siat.ac.cn`.